 - Not as “Grown Up” as I Thought?

-After all my previous moves, I was pretty sure I’d hit the grown up world.
-Living on my own, in my own apartment—what could be more grown up than that?
+After all my previous moves, I was pretty sure I’d hit the grown-up world.
+Living on my own, in my own apartment—what could be more grown-up than that?
 But packing up my assorted array of pint glasses emblazoned with an array of brewery logos made me question if perhaps I should save the cost of moving that particular box and buy a new set of matching glassware.

 - Late Night Packing Sessions are… Over

-On the other hand, I could argue that I’m definitely grown up simply by the fact that the idea of cramming all that packing into the night before the movers arrived was pretty much the equivalent to walking through Times Square in during rush hour in December.
+On the other hand, I could argue that I’m definitely grown up simply by the fact that the idea of cramming all that packing into the night before the movers arrived was pretty much the equivalent of walking through Times Square in during rush hour in December.
 My neck hurt, my back hurt… and suddenly, those mismatched wine glasses I contemplated tossing didn’t seem like such a bad thing after all.

 - Too Much of My Paycheck Goes to Shoes

 And Sephora.
-Because seriously, I can’t seem to finish packing away all the shoes, make up and hair products.
+Because seriously, I can’t seem to finish packing away all the shoes, make-up, and hair products.
 No wonder I thought I needed a bigger apartment (in retrospect, there is a chance I just needed shoe storage).
 Also, packing shoes?
 Horrible.
 I’m pretty sure I’ve ruined scuffed or scratched half of them beyond recognition simply by trying to get them into bags and boxes.
 Also, I finally figured out what shoe bags are for.
 Too bad I seem to have thrown all of those out.
 And speaking of throwing out…

 - There’s a Chance I Might be a Hoarder

 I don’t think anyone is going to write a TV show about me (yet) but why do I have back issues of WIRED and all my previous iPhones crammed into drawers?
-Even if my iPhone 7 does break, I would only have to revert back to the 6—yet here I have the 4s staring right at me like it could be my back up any day.
+Even if my iPhone 7 does break, I would only have to revert back to the 6—yet here I have the 4s staring right at me like it could be my backup any day.
 I even have two frayed power cords—just. in. case.